Pandolfo Petrucci

-Pandolfo Petrucci (14 February 1452 – 21 May 1512) was a ruler of the Italian Republic of Siena during the Renaissance.
+Pandolfo Petrucci (14 February 1452 – 21 May 1512) was the lord of Siena during the Renaissance.

 Biography

 Petrucci was born and raised in Siena, into an aristocratic family of wealthy merchants.
 When Petrucci was still a child, in 1456, his family was forced into exile due to his uncle, Antonio Petrucci, being involved in a failed conspiracy against the Republic of Siena.
 The family moved to Pisa.
 In 1480 the presence in Tuscany of the army of Duke Alfonso of Calabria allowed the exiles to return to the city.

 In 1481, he was admitted to the People's Council with his brothers Alessandro and Vittorio.
 In October 1482 he married Eufrasia Martinozzi.
 He joined his brother Vittorio in Paganico, where the family had property.
 He then moved to Montepulciano, before joining his brother Giacoppo in Pisa.

-By 1487, he had married his second wife, Aurelia Borghesi, daughter of Niccolo, one of the most important men in Siena.
-When the Noveschi returned to prominence, Petrucci seized power in a coup, with the support of Cardinal Piccolomini, nephew of Pope Pius II, and assistance from his brother Giacopo (d.
-1497).
+By 1487, he had married his second wife, Aurelia Borghesi, daughter of Niccolo, one of the most important men in Siena. with the support of Cardinal Piccolomini, nephew of Pope Pius II, and assistance from his brother Giacopo (died 1497).
 He later became captain of the city guard in 1495.
 He was part of the committee that hired Francesco di Giorgio Martini to renovate the city's defenses.
+It was through this guard that he set up his base of power.